-Erdene has the following relationships with the directors and NEOs of the Corporation: Mr. Akerley is the President and CEO of Erdene and Mr. Byrne is a director of Erdene.
+Erdene has the following relationships with the directors and NEOs of the Corporation during the most recent financial year: Mr. Akerley is the President and CEO of Erdene and Mr. Byrne is a director of Erdene.

 Oversight and Description of Director and Named Executive Officer Compensation